Determining the Need for a Medicaid Equity Monitoring Tool

 While the work of Phase 2 is just beginning, SHADAC is currently in the midst of several exciting project developments.

-SHADAC researchers are also currently working to understand what available data measures currently exist that could be useful in populating a Medicaid Equity Monitoring Tool.
-To begin a process as potentially daunting and as large in scope as this, we decided to narrow our focus to concentrate on one potential category area (i.e., box from the Tool Wireframe, see link above) – Medicaid Member Experience.
-A variety of reasoning went into making the decision to start with this category.
+Secondly, SHADAC researchers have been concurrently working to understand what available data measures currently exist that could be useful in populating a Medicaid Equity Monitoring Tool.
+While there were many possible points of entry into beginning this work, ultimately we came to the conclusion that we needed to start somewhere, and made the decision to concentrate on one potential category area, or "domain" (i.e., colored box from the Tool Wireframe, see link above) – Medicaid Member Experience.

 MET Project Phase 2 Resources